(1) This is what the individual bandits see fit to

 Lee Partis spent some years training as a counsellor/therapist, even while drumming and singing for Oysterband.
 In 2008 he fulfilled a long-term ambition and left us to work in a prison in the north of England, possibly a first in the history of the entertainment industry.
 He campaigns for expanding the use of counselling in prisons, a poorly-funded area of public policy (see his website www.counsellingoffenders.org.uk).
 The very experienced Dil Davies then took over the drummer's stool.

 In recent years, we've consciously tried to evolve our songwriting beyond the clichès of the "Celtic" style, and with Rise Above (2002) and especially Meet You There (2007) we think we're getting somewhere.
-Meet You There has been hailed widely as our best recording ever.
+Meet You There was hailed widely as our best recording ever.

 Lately we've also re-explored the

 pleasures of completely acoustic playing.
 In 2008/9 we

 put out The Oxford

 Girl & Other Stories to mark our (gulp!)